 Note that while a food processor makes super easy work of pesto, you can also make a fabulous pesto by hand (and if the amount of oil is a concern to you, it’s easier to use less when you chop everything by hand).
 I was first inspired to forgo the food processor after seeing this recipe on 101 Cookbooks, and now I do it all the time.

 Here is a pesto recipe featuring one of my favorite herbs: lemon balm.

-My lemon balm has been incredibly prolific this year- it does not seeming to care if it’s super dry or super rainy.
-At some point soon, though, the ground will freeze and my lemon balm will be no more (it will come back next year, though, as it’s a perennial), so turning it into pesto is a great way to preserve some of its lovely flavor for the cooler months ahead.
+My lemon balm has been incredibly prolific this year- it does not seem to care if it’s super dry or super rainy.
+At some point soon, though, the ground will freeze and my lemon balm will be no more (it will come back next year, though, as it’s a perennial), so turning it into pesto is a great way to preserve some of its lovely flavors for the cooler months ahead.

-Recipe for Lemon Balm and Cashew Pesto
+Lemon Balm Pesto with Cashews